Documentation Index

 - Agent code template (

-- Configuration file (
+index.tsormain.py) - Configuration file (

-- Description file (
+circuit.toml) - Description file (

-- Dependency file (
+DESCRIPTION.md) - Dependency file (

-- AI coding assistant context (
+tsconfig.json) for TypeScript projects - AI assistant context files (

 - Prints project directory path and next steps